openbase/bco.website/www/developer/ui/bcozy.md

 Depending on the underlying type, the buttons look and behave differently.
 For example, the ColorableLights include an additional pane that opens upon a right click.

 If the `UnitsPaneController` notices that two units have the same position, it generates instances of the `UnitButtonGrouped`.
 This is a wrapper for several units that share a position.
 It can be clicked, then it expands and displays the usual `UnitButtons` side by side.

+### Treechart
+The treechart selects from eight different pictures one that visualizes the current power draw best.
+It has eight treshold values defined as static object fields.
+These outline the intervals in which the different pictures are shown.
+An If-else-if sequence pinpoints the power draw into one of these intervals and sets the according picture.

 ### Heatmap
 The main idea of the heatmap is to visualize sensor values on a regular grid.
 This grid is an overlay on the location map.